 New York Times bestselling author Kate Carlisle is a native Californian who worked in television production for many years before turning to writing.
 It was a lifelong fascination with the art and craft of bookbinding that led her to write the Bibliophile Mysteries, featuring Brooklyn Wainwright, whose bookbinding and restoration skills invariably uncover old secrets, treachery and murder.
-Her first book, Homicide in Hardcover, debuted in February 2010, followed by If Books Could Kill, The Lies That Bind, Murder Under Cover, One Book in the Grave, Peril in Paperback, A Cookbook Conspiracy, The Book Stops Here, Ripped from the Pages, Books of a Feather, Once Upon a Spine, Buried in Books, The Book Supremacy, The Grim Reader, Little Black Book and The Paper Caper.
+Her first book, Homicide in Hardcover, debuted in February 2010, followed by If Books Could Kill, The Lies That Bind, Murder Under Cover, One Book in the Grave, Peril in Paperback, A Cookbook Conspiracy, The Book Stops Here, Ripped from the Pages, Books of a Feather, Once Upon a Spine, Buried in Books, The Book Supremacy, The Grim Reader, Little Black Book, The Paper Caper and The Twelve Books of Christmas.
 She also wrote a Bibliophile e-novella, Pages of Sin, available in e-format only.

 With the publication of A High-End Finish in November 2014, Kate launched the Fixer-Upper Mysteries featuring building contractor Shannon Hammer, who specializes in Victorian home renovation and repair.
 The series is set in Lighthouse Cove, a seemingly idyllic town with many dark secrets hiding under its floorboards.
 This Old Homicide, Crowned and Moldering, Deck the Hallways, Eaves of Destruction, A Wrench in the Works, Shot Through the Hearth, Premeditated Mortar, Absence of Mallets and Dressed to Drill continue the series.
 Three of the Fixer-Upper Mysteries have been brought to the small screen by Hallmark Movies & Mysteries.